rng-guy/NFSMWBartender/README.md

 # 3 - What should I know before I use Bartender?

+Your **antivirus software** might falsely flag Bartender as a virus when you launch your game, causing the .asi loader to display an error message ("Error code: 225") and your antivirus to quarantine the .asi file somewhere.
+If that happens, you need to whitelist Bartender's .asi file in your antivirus software before you launch your game with Bartender installed.
+This is a common risk with all .asi mods, as they often rely on virus-like methods like code injection and memory manipulation to function.
+Avoiding false positives with .asi mods as extensive as Bartender is very difficult, but I still apologise in advance for any headaches Bartender might cause you.

+&nbsp;

 If you configure Bartender improperly, it might cause **stability issues** in your game due to how much control it gives you over the game's cop-spawning logic.
 Also, there are a few quirks to the way Bartender parses its configuration files that you should be aware of before you edit any of them.

 &nbsp;